pythonwithalex/mynotes/web_development/Web_Design_Notes.md

     <!-- use if you have an article header. don't use for styling purposes. -->
       <h1>Article Title</h1>
       <article>
         <p>Articles are intended to be syndicatable content.
+If the name of the article or blogpost
-Also, if the article is in the URI, it's best to give it the  </p>
+        is in the URI, it's best to give it an article tag </p>
       </article>
     </section>